Bloc/workshop-curriculum/CONTRIBUTING.md

 # Content Organization

-Workshop exercise content falls in three categories:
+Workshop exercise content falls in two categories:

 - Language exercise: an exercise based on a specific programming language, like Ruby, JavaScript, or Clojure.
 - Repo exercise: an exercise based on a framework or markup language, like HTML, CSS, Rails, or Angular.